open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

 ```

 However, when accessing Jaeger locally (via the link
-[http://localhost:16686/](http://localhost:16686/)), you will see that **two**
+[http://localhost:16686/](http://localhost:16686/)), you see that **two**
 disjointed traces were generated, one for each API:

 ![Disjointed OTelSDK-instrumented trace on Jaeger](./step1-otel-api.png)

 ![Disjointed Datadog-instrumented trace on Jaeger](./step1-datadog-api.png)

-In response, we will need to change our stack a little bit and apply some
+To correct this problem, you need to change your stack a little bit.
+Read on to learn how to apply these changes.
-changes.
-How can we solve this?

-### Understanding TraceID Representations for Datadog and OpenTelemetry
+### Understand `trace_id` representations for Datadog and OpenTelemetry

-This issue happens due to a difference in the representation of TraceIDs in
+This issue happens due to a difference in the representation of `trace_id`s in
 Datadog format and OTel SDK format.
-Datadog considers a TraceID as an unsigned
+Datadog considers a `trace_id` as an unsigned
 Int64, while the OpenTelemetry SDK considers it as a 128-bit hexadecimal
 representation: